Linear algebra and group theory: 16c. Truncated characters

 \section{16c.
 Truncated characters}

-In order to fully solve the questions left open in chapters 9-12, we have to discuss now the more advanced question of computing the laws of truncated characters.
+In order to fully solve the various questions left open in Part III, we still have to discuss now the more advanced question of computing the laws of truncated characters.
 First, we have the following formula, in the general easy group setting:

 \begin{proposition} The moments of truncated characters are given by the formula

 where $G_{kN}$ and $W_{kN}=G_{kN}^{-1}$ are the associated Gram and Weingarten matrices. \end{proposition}

 \begin{proof} We have indeed the following computation: